Cables Wires and Conductors

 Wires can carry only a limited amount of current safely.
 If the current flowing through a wire exceeds the current-carrying capacity of the wire, excess heat is generated.
 This heat may be great enough to burn off the insulation around the wire and start a fire.
 An increase in the diameter, or cross section, of a wire conductor decreases its resistance and increases its capacity to carry current.

-Other reasons for choosing an increased cross sectional area of wire is to limit volt drop along its length.
+Other reasons for choosing an increased cross sectional area of wire is to limit volt drop along its length - this is of particular concern in long cable runs, and in Intrinsically Safe (IS) circuits.

-The terminals (e.g. Weidmuller, Phoenix etc) into which the cable or wire will terminate are made to accomadate a range of sizes.
+The terminals (e.g. Weidmuller, Phoenix etc) into which the cable or wire will terminate are made to accommodate a range of sizes.
 Be aware of any limitations this may place on your selection.

-Wire diameters are often specified in American Wire Gausge (AWG) rather than in mm or inches.
+Wire diameters are often specified in American Wire Gauge (AWG) rather than in mm or inches.
 The charts below give dimensions of common diameters and the corresponding AWG.